IAmFrench/EFREI-M1-APFT80-DevOps/exercices/01_VPC/01_VPC_AWS/README.md

 ## Terraform plan

-> We use this command to quickly check if the *tf files are well written and don't produces errors.
+> We use this command to quickly check if `.tf` files are well written and don't produces errors.
 > Also we use this command to see changes to our environment.